Our Leaders

-• With a background in clinical mental health, trauma-informed care, and nonprofit leadership, Cynthia specializes in designing and implementing culturally responsive programs that foster organizational wellbeing and sustainable impact.
+With a background in clinical mental health, trauma-informed care, nonprofit leadership, and mindfulness, Cynthia specializes in designing and implementing culturally responsive programs that foster organizational wellbeing and sustainable impact.

 As a bilingual clinical mental health therapist and former case management and crisis intervention manager, Cynthia has extensive experience working with diverse communities, including refugee and migrant youth, families, and unaccompanied minors from Latin America.
 She has developed and led mindfulness, stress management, and restorative practices programs in public schools and nonprofits, ensuring accessibility and relevance for multilingual and multicultural populations.